How much does it cost?

 Second and third-year students usually choose to live in privately owned houses in Penryn and Falmouth.
 These vary in cost depending on the size of the property, its location and specifications.

-If you're living in University-owned accommodation, you'll usually have your bills included in your rent.
+If you're living in university accommodation, you'll usually have your bills included in your rent.
 Other living costs to consider are:

 - Food